manuelesvi/Literatura/Ayn Rand/Vocabulary.md

 10. spouted (p.
 259)
 : to speak a lot, in a way that is boring or annoying for other people (declamar)

+---

+## Chapter 10: The Wyatt's Torch

+1. mahogany (p.
+276)
+: a dark red-brown wood used to make furniture (caoba)